 Provide general sales support.

-Depending on your business and sales team, you might also decide to give your SDRs additional responsibilities.
+Depending on your business development needs, as well as your sales reps and sales team, you might also decide to give your SDRs additional responsibilities.

 Which Important Skills Do Your Sales Development Representatives Need?